 BusAbout had a special surprise treat for us all today.
 We stop at a small town called Terezin.
 During WW2 this town become a ghetto to hold Jews and the Terezin Small Fortress become a Gestapo Prison.
 80,000 Jews went from Prague through this place; only 2,000 came back alive (most killed elsewhere).
 In the jail, the prisoners were political opponents and only some Jews.
 Conditions were very hard.

 The Red Cross inspected at one time however they had to give 12 months notice; surprisingly the day they visited the place looked okay.
 2,600 prisoners died in Terezin, not from gassing but mostly from disease.
-200 people were executed in this jail, we visited the firing range.
+200 people were executed in this jail, we visited the firing range were many were executed.